 What is intimate hygiene?

-As its name suggests, intimate hygiene is the care of the intimate parts of the body.
-For women, the vulva is made up of a fragile mucous membrane that needs to be gently cleaned daily with suitable products or plain water.
-This area requires special attention, as it serves to protect the vagina anduterus.
+Intimate hygiene is, as the name suggests, the care of the intimate parts of the body.
+In women, the vulva is made up of a fragile mucous membrane that needs to be gently cleaned daily with suitable products or plain water.
+This area requires special attention, as it serves to protect the vagina and uterus.

-As far as s's concerned, the vagina is composed of a vaginal flora with several types of bacteria that s'develop and live there in harmony.
-It should be noted that the vagina " s'self-cleans" thanks to vaginal fluids produced during the cycle, so that any "bad" bacteria are evacuated to avoid developing infections.
+As for the vagina, it's made up of a vaginal flora with several types of bacteria that thrive and live there in harmony.
+It's important to know that the vagina "cleans itself" thanks to vaginal fluids produced during the cycle, so that any "bad" bacteria are flushed out to avoid developing infections.

 The balance of vaginal flora is very fragile and requires special attention!

-What habits should you adopt for good intimate hygiene?
+What habits should I adopt for good intimate hygiene?

-- One toilet a day is enough.
-If you wish to use more than one toilet, rinse only the intimate area with clean water and limit yourself to two a day.
+- One cleansing a day is enough.
+If you want to wash more than once a day, rinse only the intimate area with clear water and limit yourself to two times a day.

 - Wash by hand, as washcloths encourage the proliferation of bacteria and microbes.
 If you still prefer a washcloth, wash it after every wash.

-- Whether you're using the toilet, showering or getting out of the shower: always soap and dry yourself from front to back to prevent the spread of bacteria from the anus to the vagina.
+- Whether you're using the toilet, showering or getting out of the shower, always soap and dry yourself from front to back to prevent bacteria from spreading from the anus to the vagina.

-- When you get out of the shower, pat yourself dry with a cotton towel.
+- When getting out of the shower, wipe yourself with a cotton towel, using light tapping motions.

 - Change your underwear every day

-- Choose cotton underwear (organic if possible) rather than synthetic materials
+- Choose cotton underwear (organic if possible), rather than synthetics.

-- During the periods period, change your sanitary pads regularly and avoid tampons, which tend to dry out the vaginal mucosa, which is already drier during this period.
-Choose sanitary pads or menstrual panties made from organic cotton, which allow your vagina to breathe and preserve your vaginal microbiota.
+During menstruation, change your sanitary pads regularly and avoid tampons, which tend to dry out the vaginal mucosa, which is already drier during this period.
+Choose organic cotton sanitary towels or menstrual panties that let your vagina breathe and preserve your vaginal microbiota.

-What gestures should you avoid when washing your intimate parts?
+What should you avoid doing when washing your intimate parts?

-On the other hand, lthere are a few things to avoid:
+On the other hand, there are a few things you should avoid doing:

-- Do not use conventional shower gel, shampoo or other products not suitable for mucous membranes (scrubs, etc.).
-Do not use Marseille soap either, as it is too aggressive and dehydrating for this fragile area.
+Do not use conventional shower gel, shampoo or other products that are not suitable for mucous membranes (scrubs, etc.).
+The same goes for Marseille soap, which is too aggressive and dehydrating for this fragile zone.

 - Avoid intimate wipes